 - Cycle Doping

 It is heartbreaking to see the community split in such a divisive way over something that, at its core, seeks to be natural.
 Take comfort that most natural bodybuilders want to be clean and work hard.
 It is possible to do it without resorting to using steroids.
-But creating, glutamine and other performance-enhancing drugs are almost necessary to compete on any level.
+But creating glutamine and other performance-enhancing drugs is almost necessary to compete.
 Let’s take a quick look at how.

 What Are Natural Bodybuilding Supplements?